The publisher/executive editor and

 On June 17, 1998 Stacy Harris was sworn in as a member of the Davidson County Democratic Executive Committee,

-representing the voters of Nashville's 25th council district (a position to
+representing the voters of Nashville's 25th council district (a

 which she was re-elected).